PyLink/PyLink/docs/technical/hooks-reference.md

 ## Changes

+* 2021-06-13 (3.1-dev)
+    - Added the `secure` field to `UID` hooks.
 * 2019-07-01 (2.1-alpha2)
     - KILL and QUIT hooks now always include a non-empty `userdata` key.
 Now, if a QUIT message for a killed user is received before the corresponding KILL (or vice versa), only the first message received will have the corresponding hook payload broadcasted.
 * 2018-12-27 (2.1-dev)
     - Add the `affected_servers` argument to SQUIT hooks.
 * 2018-07-11 (2.0.0)
     - Version bump for 2.0 stable release; no meaningful content changes.
 * 2018-01-13 (2.0-alpha2)
     - Replace `IrcChannel`, `IrcUser`, and `IrcServer` with their new class names (`classes.Channel`, `classes.User`, and `classes.Server`)
     - Replace `irc.fullVersion()` with `irc.version()`
     - Various minor wording tweaks.
 * 2017-02-24 (1.2-dev)
     - The `was_successful` key was added to PYLINK_DISCONNECT.